vitorrenansd/algorithm-benchmark/README.md

 This package is the core of the application, containing the essential classes required for its basic functionality, can run without a user-friendly visual interface

 - `benchmark.sysinterface`
+Handles the graphical user interface (GUI) of the application.
+It organizes visual components and user interactions, connecting the core logic to the interface for configuring and displaying benchmark results.